Franco-Prussian War: Government of National Defence

 When the war had begun, European public opinion heavily favoured the Germans; many Italians attempted to sign up as volunteers at the Prussian embassy in Florence and a Prussian diplomat visited Giuseppe Garibaldi in Caprera.
 Bismarck's demand that France surrender sovereignty over Alsace caused a dramatic shift in that sentiment in Italy, which was best exemplified by the reaction of Garibaldi soon after the revolution in Paris, who told the Movimento of Genoa on 7 September 1870 that "Yesterday I said to you: war to the death to Bonaparte.
 Today I say to you: rescue the French Republic by every means."
-Garibaldi went to France and assumed command of the Army of the Vosges, with which he operated around Dijon till the end of the war.
+Garibaldi went to France and assumed command of the Army of the Vosges, with which he operated around Dijon until the end of the war.

-The energetic actions of a part of the government (Delegation) in Tours under Gambetta's leadership led to significant success in the formation of a new army.
-11 new corps were formed, Nos.
-XVI–XXVI.
-"3 of these corps were ready only by the end of January, when a truce was already concluded, but 8 corps took a hot part in the battles.
-In less than 4 months, with persistent battles at the front, a new mass army was created.
-The average success of the formation was equal to 6 thousand infantrymen and 2 batteries per day.
-This success was achieved despite the fact that the military industry and warehouses were concentrated mainly in Paris and everything in the province had to be improvised anew — chiefs, weapons, camps, uniforms, ammunition, equipment, baggage.
+The energetic actions of a part of the government (delegation) in Tours under Gambetta's leadership led to significant success in the formation of a new army.
+In less than four months, with persistent battles at the front, eleven new corps were formed (Nos.
+XVI–XXVI).
+The average success of the formation was equal to six thousand infantrymen and two batteries per day.
+This success was achieved despite the fact that the military industry and warehouses were concentrated mainly in Paris; all supplies in the province—chiefs, weapons, camps, uniforms, ammunition, equipment, baggage—had to be improvised anew.
 Many branches of the military industry were re-established in the province.
-Freedom of communication with foreign markets brought significant benefits: it was possible to make large purchases on foreign markets-mainly English, Belgian and American markets, the artillery created by Gambetta in 4 months — 238 batteries — was one and a half times larger than the artillery of imperial France and technically stood higher.
+Freedom of communication with foreign markets brought significant benefits; it was possible to make large purchases on foreign markets, mainly English, Belgian, and American.
+The artillery created by Gambetta in four months—238 batteries—was one and a half times larger than the artillery of imperial France.
+In the end, eight corps participated in the battles, and three were ready only by the end of January, when a truce was already concluded.